AY2526S1-CS2103T-T14-2/tp/docs/UserGuide.md

 ### Delete a client: `delete`

-Deletes the specified client or every client with the specified status from ClientHub.
+Deletes a certain client or every client with a specified status from ClientHub.

 **Format 1**: `delete INDEX`

-- Deletes the client at the specified `INDEX`.
+- Deletes the client at the specified `INDEX` of the currently displayed client list
-- The index refers to the index number shown in the displayed client list.
-- The index **must be a positive integer less than the number of contacts in the list** 1, 2, 3, …​, N

 **Format 2**: `delete STATUS`

-- Deletes every client currently holding the specified `STATUS`.
+- Deletes every client with the specified `STATUS`.
-- The status refers to the onboarding progress of the client.
-- The status **must be either uncontacted, inprogress, unsuccessful or successful**
+- `STATUS` **must be either** `uncontacted`, `inprogress`, `unsuccessful` or `successful`

 Examples: